ncatlab/nlab-content/pages/713.md

 ##Why do we care?##

 There are many reasons why this theorem is important.
-Mike Stay needs it to convert between two equivalent descriptions of [[distributor|profunctors]] from a category $A$ to a category $B$.
+Mike Stay needs it to convert between two equivalent descriptions of [[profunctors]] from a category $A$ to a category $B$.
 On the one hand, we can think of them as [[functor|functors]]

 $$ G : A \to \widehat{B}$$